zperezedgar/complexity-of-boolean-networks/README.md

-# complexity-of-boolean-networks
+# On the Complexity of Boolean Networks
-On the Complexity of Boolean Networks
+Welcome to my thesis to get my Masters degree in physics!